How to Go From First Job to Dream Job

 Exploring interests through first jobs

 Your first job in high school or college can help you explore your potential career interests.
 The good news is that very few jobs or careers are forever.
 It’s common to change jobs many times over the course of your career as you follow your interests and advance professionally.
 Your first job, however, can provide you a glimpse into various industries, helping you identify what you enjoy and want to pursue further.
-A job at a fast food restaurant, for instance, can help you decide whether you thrive in customer-facing roles, enjoy working in a fast-paced environment, or have a knack for problem-solving during stressful situations.
-Skills like listening, problem-solving, communication, and collaboration are often called employment skills, or soft skills, and your first job is where you will begin to build them.
-Working your first job is the perfect time to evaluate your strengths, weaknesses, likes, and dislikes as you start to think about your future career.
+A job at a fast food restaurant, for example, can help you decide whether you thrive in customer-facing roles, enjoy working in a fast-paced environment, or have a knack for problem-solving during stressful situations.

 Translating responsibilities into competencies

-A crucial skill in using your first job to launch into your career is translating the everyday tasks you complete at work into “professional competencies.”
-A “professional competency” is more about the underlying skill or quality that it takes to complete a certain responsibility.
+A crucial skill in using your first job to launch into your career is translating the everyday tasks you complete at work into professional competencies.
+A professional competency is more about the underlying skill or quality that it takes to complete a certain responsibility.
 For example, if you work as a customer service representative in a retail setting, your tasks might include stocking shelves, interacting with customers and helping them find what they need, and being a team player.
-These tasks translate into professional competencies such as exceptional communication skills, the ability to navigate challenging situations, and the ability to problem-solve and work on a team.
-As you progress through your current job, be sure to write down what responsibilities you have and how they have helped you develop your professional competencies.
-Use your manager as a resource, and be sure to update your resume as you go!
+These tasks translate into professional competencies such as communication skills, the ability to navigate challenging situations, and the ability to problem-solve and work on a team.
+As you progress through your job, be sure to write down the professional competencies you've gained and update your resume as you go!

 Build your network